D2jc/PrizePicksPredictor/README.md

 - what findings?

 ### Data Preprocessing
+- , we have already combined those columns, and 'turnover' and 'pf' was discussed to be unhelpful in our model.
+-
 - how much cleaner is the data? before and after states?
+- can help the model capture whether or not the player is playing better than their average performance from past games.
+-  to truly capture the player's efficiency and impact instead of pure counts.
+-  This ensures that all features contribute equally to the model.

 ### LSTM RNN Model
 - accuracy and other metrics?